ALJainProjects/TurboLoader/README.md

 ### Current Status (v0.3.8)

 > **IMPORTANT**: TurboLoader v0.3.8 has a critical performance issue and is currently **2.7x slower** than PyTorch DataLoader.
-We have identified the root causes and are implementing a complete rewrite in v2.0 (see roadmap below).
+We have identified the root causes and are implementing a complete rewrite in TurboLoader (see roadmap below).

 **End-to-End Data Loading Benchmark** (1000 images, 4 workers, batch_size=32):